AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_ios.md

 1. In the interactive editor, open the **Deployer** panel (**Window > Deploy and Connect > Deployer**) to the iOS tab and enter the required information.
 (See below.)
 1. Click **Package Project for iOS**.

-The deployer creates an *.ipa* file for your game, and copies it to the location on your computer that you specify in the **Destination** field.
+The deployer creates an *.ipa* file for your app, and copies it to the location on your computer that you specify in the **Destination** field.

 **After deploying:**

--	To copy your deployed game to a connected device for testing, use iTunes.
+-	To copy your deployed app to a connected device for testing, use iTunes.

--	To distribute your game on the Apple iTunes Store, use the tools provided by Apple.
+-	To distribute your app on the Apple iTunes Store, use the tools provided by Apple.
 See the [App Distribution Guide](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html).

 ### iOS deployment settings